jesseokeya/Developer-Challenge/README.md

   ]
 ```

+#### Lets Create A Customer
+creating customer automatically creates an empty cart for the customer so all you would have to do is add products to the existing cart. customer created below with an empty cart of products

 ## Deployment
 Once travis-ci detects a change to the master branch a new build occurs which runs my unit, component and integration tests then the graphql application will be deployed to google's flexible app engine. which is built directly from the Dockerfile